New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

 $160

-Entry fees for each race includes place winner awards, race mementos (shirts, apparel, etc.), aid station goodies, a finisher’s memento, and post-race refreshments.
+Entry fees for each race includes place winner awards, in town camping, race mementos (shirts, apparel, etc.), aid station goodies, a finisher’s memento, and post-race refreshments.
 The entry fee is non-refundable and nontransferable.

 See more information on our refund policy below.